stolostron/integrity-shield/docs/README_VERIFY_RESOURCE_LIBRARY.md

 VerifyResource is a library which checks if admission request is valid based on signature and verification rule.

 # How to VerifyResource
-This is the example code to show how to call VerifyResource.
+This sample code shows how to call VerifyResource.
-VerifyResource recieves admission request, configuration(ManifestVerifyConfig) and verification rule(ManifestVerifyRule).
+VerifyResource receives an admission request, configuration(ManifestVerifyConfig) and verification rule(ManifestVerifyRule).
-If you use default configuration, it can be nil.
+If you use default configuration, it can be `nil`.
 ```
 import (
     "github.com/stolostron/integrity-shield/shield/pkg/config"